scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/dc-validation.md

 **Value:** _true_ or _false_ (default)

-**Description:** When requesting certificates via the Jamf endpoint, SCEPman stores those requested certificates in the Storage Account in Azure if this is set to _true_.
+**Description:** When requesting certificates via the DC endpoint, SCEPman stores those requested certificates in the Storage Account in Azure if this is set to _true_.
 This will make the issued certificates appear in SCEPman Certificate Master, where you can view and revoke them.
-If set to _false_ or not set, SCEPman will not be store issued certificates and the certificates are visible only in the logs or if the SCEP client stores them somewhere.
+If set to _false_ or not set, SCEPman will not store issued certificates and the certificates are visible only in the logs or if the SCEP client stores them somewhere.